privacy-scaling-explorations/zkevm-circuits/docs/Keccak_Circuit.md

 ### Keccak specific CellManager

-Circuit uses Keccak specific `CellManager`, which layouts advice columns in `SecondPhase`.
+The circuit uses Keccak specific `CellManager`, which layouts advice columns in `SecondPhase`.
 They form a rectangular region of `Cell`'s.

 `CellManager.rows` records the current length of used cells at each row.
 New cells are queried and inserted at the row with shortest length of used cells.
 The `start_region()` method pads all rows to the same length according to the longest row, making sure all rows start at the same column.
 This is used when a new region is started to fill in witnesses.